icerpc/icerpc-docs/pages/slice/language-guide/dictionary-types.md

 }
 ```

-In this example, `Dictionary<string, string>` is a constructed type.
+A built-in generic type with type arguments, such as a `Dictionary<string, string>`, is called a constructed type.

 You can use any Slice type for the value-type of your dictionary.
 For example: